kubeflow/website/content/en/docs/distributions/gke/deploy/project-setup.md

   for the project in Cloud IAM (Identity and Access Management).
-  The deployment process creates various service accounts with appropriate roles in order to enable seamless integration with GCP services.
+  The deployment process creates various service accounts with appropriate roles in order to enable seamless integration with Google Cloud services.
 This process requires that you have the owner role for the project in order to deploy Kubeflow.

 1. Make sure that billing is enabled for your project.
 Refer to